Our favorite Rosh HaShanah Challah recipe for novice and expert bakers.

-Even the most confident of cooks are often put off by bread making - working with fresh yeast and waiting hours for the bread to rise is daunting for many.
-It's easier to nip down to the local supermarket or neighborhood conditory (Heb: Konditoria) for a special bread.
-For Shabbat and Rosh Hashanah though, we want somthing special and a home-made challah is a special treat.
+Even the most confident of cooks are often put off by bread making – working with fresh yeast and waiting hours for the bread to rise is daunting for many.
+It’s easier to nip down to the local supermarket or neighborhood bakery (Heb: Konditoria) for a special bread.
+For Shabbat and Rosh Hashanah though, we want something out of the ordinary and a home-made challah is a special treat.

 The Basic Challah Recipe

 4 tbsp white sugar

 - Combine all the dry ingredients in the bowl of your mixer (remember to attach the dough hook), and on the lowest speed, allow the dough hook to combine the dry ingredients thoroughly.
 This will only take a minute or two.

 - Once the dry ingredients are well mixed, start adding the water slowly, little by little, until it is all mixed through.